tudelft-reit/REIT-Python-Package-Template/README.md

 - `src/`: A directory that contains your Python package code.
 - `tests/`: A directory that contains your tests.
 - `docs/`: A directory that contains your documentation.

-**Have a look at the README.md file that was generated.
-It contains important information about the project setup and management**

 ### Migrating an existing project